vahidajimine/go_solution/README.md

 This list…

-LALALA
+* LALALA

-XOXOXO
+* XOXOXO

-GCGCGC
+* GCGCGC

-HHHCCC
+* HHHCCC

-BBBMMM
+* BBBMMM

-EGONUH
+* EGONUH

-HHRGOE
+* HHRGOE

 … contains 5 words that have at least one friend.
-How many words are there in "word.txt" with at least one friend?
+How many words are there in [word.txt](word.txt) with at least one friend?